Search & Buy Mann Yadanarpon Airlines Flights

 Despite the increase in tourists using domestic airlines, industry players say Myanmar’s airlines are unable to grow because of high petrol prices and the failure to consolidate a fragmented domestic air travel market.
 There are now 10 domestic airlines with 58 planes in total, serving both local and international travellers.
 The latter has been growing, according to figures from the Department of Civil Aviation (DCA).
 In 2015, out of two million tourists, only 7 per cent used local airlines.
 Last year, the number of tourists rose to 2.4 million, with 16 per cent flying local airlines.

 This is, however, in stark contrast to the rest of the region, said the Union of Myanmar Travel Association (UMTA).
-There are some 30 to 40 million travellers visiting Thailand a year, but the kingdom has only six airlines and hundreds of aircrafts, according to Mr Thet Lwin Toe, who chairs the UMTA.
+There are some 30 to 40 million travellers visiting Thailand a year, but the kingdom has only six airlines and hundreds of aircraft, according to Mr Thet Lwin Toe, who chairs the UMTA.
 He said that the main barrier is the high price of the flight ticket compared with the rest of Asean (Association of South-east Asian Nations).
 This is due mainly to the high costs of petrol and maintenance operations, which need to be paid in US dollars, he said.
-The result is that most airlines are inactive during the rainy season between May and October, when the south-west monsoon winds bring heavy rain to the country.
+The result is that most airlines are inactive during the rainy season between May and October when the south-west monsoon winds bring heavy rain to the country.
 Mr Thet Lwin Toe said: “During the rainy season, only three out of 10 airlines can run.
 The main problem for local airlines is that they can’t reduce their air ticket fares.”

 He blamed the high price of petrol on the monopolistic conditions in the petrol market.
 “As far as I know, provision or supply of petrol for airlines is controlled by one or two companies,” he said.
 “I want an international petrol distribution company to come to Myanmar, so the price will be fairer.”
-Aircrafts from other countries that land in Yangon International Airport carry their own petrol because prices in Myanmar are so high.
+Aircraft from other countries that land in Yangon International Airport carry their own petrol because prices in Myanmar are so high.
 Another reason for the lacklustre market is that airlines are not competitive.
 Owners are not operating airlines out of commercial interests but out of personal interests, said Mr Thet Lwin Toe.

-“In Myanmar, there were 10 airlines but not enough aircrafts,” he said.
+“In Myanmar, there were 10 airlines but not enough aircraft,” he said.
 “It is crazy.
 The DCA should set a principle and businessmen should cooperate in the interest of our citizens.
 But they are stubborn and it deters the process.”
 The DCA governs the operations of airlines.
 It has the authority to quash or suspend the Air Operation Certificate.
 “In my opinion, airlines should take a step back to think thoroughly why they did not manage to make a profit after three years of operations, and they should consider cooperating with another airline.
 “If not, the DCA should take away their Air Operation Certificate.
 Some companies owned by famous tycoons don’t care about their loss, although they didn’t turn a profit, because the businessmen only care about their dignity and (maintaining) continuous operation.”

 DCA’s efforts to ask airlines to consolidate have fallen on deaf ears, as owners prefer to engage in turf warfare in the domestic market rather than work together to expand it.
 As Mr Ye Hut Aung, deputy director general of the DCA, has observed, the DCA and the Ministry of Transport and Communication have always encouraged partnerships.
 But no new airline had applied to do so.
 This tendency to protect one’s turf has led to airlines buying small aircraft that seat fewer than 100 people instead of investing in bigger aircraft that are more efficient in tapping into the growing number of tourists seeking to holiday in Myanmar.